Sundial Growers Stock’s Valuation is Still Too High

 Overall, SNDL’s strongest selling points seem to be found on its balance sheet and in its revenue growth expectations for the coming years.
 Sundial Growers currently owes $266.43 million in total debt and holds $492.87 million in cash on the balance sheet, which should help the cannabis business stay afloat for a while.
 However, Sundial Growers stock's fundamentals present too many uncertainties for the risk to be worth the potential losses.

 Short interest has been on the rise, up 9.2% during the most recent reporting period.
-This accounts for 10% of the stock's total available float, or nearly three days' worth of pent-up buying power.7 ESG Stocks that are Leading the Way to a Better World
+This accounts for 10% of the stock's total available float, or nearly three days' worth of pent-up buying power.7 Commodities ETFs to Help Build a Hedge Against Inflation

 .